'FASD Informed' Therapeutic Parenting

 New programme for 2026!

-To attend the course there is no requirement to have a diagnosis of Fetal Alcohol Spectrum Disorder (FASD), if Prenatal Alcohol Exposure (PAE) or Drugs is known or suspected, the new clinical guidance for alcohol is ‘to rule FASD in’ to support good practice in early intervention and to find support routes to assessment and support ongoing needs.
+To attend the course there is no requirement to have a diagnosis of Fetal Alcohol Spectrum Disorder (FASD), if Prenatal Alcohol Exposure (PAE) or Drugs is known or suspected.
+Where alcohol is known the new clinical guidance for alcohol is ‘to rule FASD in’ to support good practice in early intervention and to find support routes to assessment and support ongoing needs.

 Sessions for our 2026 programme are subsidised heavily to support the National Minimum Standards for Local Authorities to provide specialist training to those providing support for children with severe complex needs.
-This course is eligible for funding via the adoption and special guardianship fund (ASSGF).
+This course is eligible for funding via the adoption and special guardianship fund (ASSGF), foster care and safeguarding child in need status or can be funded privately.

 The ‘FASD Informed’ Programme